scotch115/Arduino-Flight-Computer/README.md

 Arduino-based IMU telemetry system for model rockets.

-Phase 1: Build a "weather station" to learn basics of handling sensor data
+Phase 1: Build a basic Arduino project to learn basics of handling sensor data and developing on an MCU
-- (bonus round: design a custom PCB!)

-Phase 2: Using knowledge from Phase 1, design and build a custom flight computer using accessible components and write flight-capable software.
+Phase 2: Design and build a custom flight computer using accessible components and write flight-capable software.

-Phase 3: Design and build some form of ground-control system to communicate with flight computer, handle launch sequence and startup, relay data from flight computer to laptop.
+Phase 3: Design and build a ground-control system to communicate with flight computer, handle launch sequence and startup, transmit data to and from the flight computer to a laptop.

-Phase 4: Design and assemble rocket airframe, mount flight computer and Rotation Control System (RCS but not that kind ;P ), and test telemetry.
+Phase 4: Design and assemble the rocket airframe, mount the flight computer and Rotation Control System (RCS but not that kind ;P ), and test avionics and telemetry.

-Phase 5: Test chute ejection system and determine required powder level.
+Phase 5: Build and test chute ejection system and determine required powder charge level.

 Phase 6: Launch! 🚀